vrush0022/CMFD_Creation/README.md

-# Forged-Image-Localization
-A Deep Learning based approach to detect and localize Copy Move Forgery using the concept of Semantic Segmentation for creating a binary ground truth mask.
+Creation of Copy Move Forgery Dataset using MS COCO API